 The Advisian Smart & Distributed Energy team is working alongside Worley colleagues on the discovery, design, and delivery of this microgrid system for the University of Toronto that will increase energy efficiency and support energy systems research.

-The University of Toronto’s goals for the project include:
+The University of Toronto’s goals for the project included:

-3. To focus on and optimize EV charging technology
+- Focus on and optimize electric vehicle (EV) charging technology

-4. To enable research and development of new energy management software
+- Enable research and development of new energy management software.

 Unlike any other microgrid project, the university had a unique vision grounded in the ability to conduct research and development.